invidian/secure-and-reproducible-arch-linux/README.md

 In the real-world scenario, you will need recovery keys in the following situation:

+- Corrupted Kernel update - If something goes wrong with kernel update process, then you need a Recovery Volume and recovery key to be able to fix your existing installation.
 - Accidental BIOS update - If you update your BIOS without suspending the TPM requirement for disk encryption, then after the update your system will refuse to decrypt due to differences in PCR values in TPM.
 - Accessing data on another device - If your device gets damaged and you wish to access your data using e.g. USB adapter, then the only way to decrypt the disk is using recovery key.
 - Accessing data from insecure OS - If you wish to access your data from e.g. bootable USB device which is not Secure Boot signed for your machine, then you must use the recovery key.